rocket-pool/RPIPs/RPIPs/RPIP-draft.md

 ## Selection and Governance
-In addition to the "Management Committee Governance" section of RPIP-10, the GMC will abide by the following:
+In addition to the "Management Committee Governance" and "Management Committee Selection" sections of RPIP-10, the GMC will abide by the following:
 - The GMC SHALL contain a minimum of seven individuals.
-The GMC SHOULD be composed of a mix of core team and community members but SHALL at any point in time have a majority of the membership be community members.
+- The GMC SHOULD be composed of a mix of core team and community members, and SHALL at any point in time have a majority of the membership be community members.
-- Individuals that receive a salary from Rocket Pool, Ltd. or who are members of the oDAO SHALL NOT be considered community members for the purpose of this RPIP.
+- Individuals that receive a salary from Rocket Pool Pty to work full-time on Rocket Pool or who are members of the oDAO SHALL NOT be considered community members for the purpose of this RPIP.
+- During committee selection, ignore all remaining vote weight for non-community members if that group (non-community members) would become the majority with one more selected nominee.
+- For the initial selection process, 7 members SHALL be selected.

 ## Rationale
-The community has long desired a process by which some portion of pDAO funds could be used to reward past community member contributions and incentivize future such contributions.
+The community has long desired a process by which some portion of pDAO funds could be used to reward past contributions and incentivize future such contributions.
 Discussion has been ongoing for at least the past six months on Discord and the forums about what such a grants and bounties award process might look like and who would comprise the selecting committee.
 At one point consideration was given to having the initial committee comprised of Rocket Scientists plus one team member.
 In the time since, the Incentives Management Committee has created a precedent for a procedure by which such a Management Committee’s membership might be selected.
 This RPIP follows that precedent.

 ## Copyright